In preparing for a teaching on missions a few days ago, I came across some staggering statistics. According to the

-So, you may ask, what do the 56 million American believers do beside reaching the unreached?
+So, you may ask, what do the 56 million American believers do besides reaching the unreached?

 Where did all this money go?
 “85% of all church activity and funds are directed toward the internal operations of the congregation”.
 Only 2% went to overseas missions.
 (Source:http://www.tithing.com/blog/giving-statistics/)

 Now before you think this is a money problem, I assure you the problem goes deeper.
-Before you call up your church financial department and rant about the $100 you put in the offering last week, ask yourself “What am I doing about the unreached?”
+Before you call up your church financial department and rant about the $100 you put in the offering last week, ask yourself, “What am I doing about the unreached?”
 Praying for them?
-Finding missionaries who truly are reaching the un-reached?
+Am I finding missionaries who truly are reaching the unreached?
 Are you making disciples to go into the nations?
 Or are you just playing the church game?
-Maybe looking for another good Christian book to read and podcast to listen to?
-Last night I told an audience that the most mis-managed part of a church’s budget is probably how a church gives to missions.
+Maybe you’re looking for another good Christian book to read and podcast to hear?
+Last night I told an audience that the most mismanaged part of a church’s budget is probably how a church gives to missions.
 This, I believe, is only a reflection of the heart of the American Christian.

 What will you do about it?

-Ponder missions over a $5.00 Starbucks coffee, and then resolve to pray about it when you occasionally remember this vast need later?
+Will you ponder missions over a $5.00 Starbucks coffee, and then resolve to pray about it when you occasionally remember this vast need later?
 When was the last time you cried out for the lost, the ones in your own city, to come to a knowledge of God’s salvation?
 Too busy?
 I know it’s everyone’s excuse.
-When was the last time that your lifestyle of prayer led you to step out and do something that was actually effective and life-changing for an unbeliever.
-The issue is hardly that people aren’t ready to receive God’s salvation.
-No, I believe it is that most Christians in America are more concerned with comfortable Christian living rather than the eternal life of others.
+When was the last time that your lifestyle of prayer led you to step out and do something that was actually effective and life-changing for an unbeliever?
+The issue is not that people aren’t ready to receive God’s salvation.
+No, I believe it is that most Christians in America are practically concerned with comfortable Christian living rather than the eternal life of others.

 What can you do now?

 Go while you are here!
 Start living out the pattern of making disciples in your daily life.
 Don’t know what making a disciples looks like?
-Get with me and I’ll teach you!
-Reach the lost in your community and start preparing your heart to go wherever the Holy Spirit send you.
+It starts with this.
+Reach the lost in your community and start preparing your heart to go wherever the Holy Spirit will send you.
 If you can’t lead someone who speaks English to the Lord, your chances of effectiveness are slim in other countries.
-I got this from Mark Driscoll and it really was a good “entrance ramp” to a missional mindset…
+I got this from Mark Driscoll, and it really was a good “entrance ramp” to a missional mindset…

 6 SIMPLE WAYS TO BE MISSIONAL